tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swaggerhub_smartbear.md

 Most importantly, as you're working in the Editor, SwaggerHub allows you to *save your work*.
 (With the free Swagger Editor, your content is just kept in the browser cache, with no ability to save it.
 When you clear your cache, your content is gone.
 As a result, if you use the standalone Swagger Editor, you have to regularly copy the content from the Swagger Editor into a file on your own computer each time you finish.)

-You can save your spec file directly in SwaggerHub, or you can reference it in an external source such as GitHub.
+You can save your specification document directly in SwaggerHub, or you can reference it in an external source such as GitHub.

 ## Versions